-It’s the festive season!
-The time of year where many food and drink recipes are revived for their highly anticipated annual appearance.
+The festive season is a time of year where many food and drink recipes are revived for their highly anticipated annual appearance.
 Most persons are more likely to cook for loved ones at Christmas and purchase ready-made holiday drink favourites.
 For those who would like to have their family enjoy a homemade drink, I gotchu!
-These 3 holiday drink recipes are easy to follow and don’t require a long shopping list.
+These 3 Jamaican drink recipes are easy to follow and thankfully don’t require a long shopping list.

 Yes, I was able to get this simple recipe from my grandmother, who used to make ginger beer every weekend!
 From what I’ve been told, persons would frequent the house on Saturdays for her popular ginger beer.
 Family members from abroad would leave with jars of the drink to take home.
 After hearing about it for years, I decided to give it a try.